Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 You don’t need to use all of the features above, but it is wise to choose a tool with a complete feature package so your email marketing efforts can keep up with your blog growth.

 Now that you’ve picked your favorite email marketing tool, let’s start with the basics.

 Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering great content, of course).

-To start building your blog email list, you need to create awareness and motivate blog readers to subscribe.
+To start building and growing your blog email list, you need to create awareness and motivate blog readers to subscribe.

 Email marketing software lets you easily create a signup form, either a static or a pop-up form.
 Once you’ve designed it, you can place it strategically in various places.